Covid-19 Vaccinations in Bicester

 Patients will be contacted by the practice to arrange their appointments.
 Due to the rapid changing nature of the vaccination roll-out, this may be at short notice.

-Patients will require 2 vaccinations that are between 11 and 12 weeks apart.
+Patients will require 2 vaccinations that are between 8 and 12 weeks apart.
 You'll be informed of the date of your second vaccination when you are being booked in for the first OR if you're not informed of a date for the second jab then you can expect to receive a text just before it is available for you.

 Employers are expected to show appropriate flexibility to enable their workers to attend their vaccination appointments.

-Unless we have requested it, you are asked NOT to contact the Practice to enquire about appointments or information on the vaccine being used, as this will hamper patients with urgent medical issues who need appointments from being able to contact us.
+Unless we have requested it, you are asked NOT to contact the Practice to enquire about appointments or information on the vaccine being used.
 Further information and links are below.

 As you will appreciate, the urgent need to deliver COVID-19 Vaccinations means that our normal services may need to be altered or reduced at times.
 We continue to be grateful for your patience and understanding with this.

 The vaccine is being made available to patients in a prioritised order, which reflects the level of risk of serious complications should they get COVID-19.

 The current published Government’s priority for the vaccination is below.
 Those highlighted in Green are the groups we are currently vaccinating

 - residents in a care home for older adults and their carers

 - all those 80 years of age and over and frontline health and social care workers